Hospitals & Services

 Whitireia - Postgraduate Nursing and Health Studies

 EIT (Eastern Institute of Technology - run through CPIT)

 WINTEC - Waikato Institute of Technology

 Auckland Institute of Technology

 Contact Jenny for queries relating to career planning, qualifications and papers.

 Aoife SweeneyAdministrator - Postgraduate Nursing EducationEmail: email@example.comPhone: 3378835 (Tuesday 8:00-4:30, Thursday 8:00-4:30, Friday 8:00-1:00)

 Contact Aoife for queries relating to funding applications, travel reimbursements and fees payments

 32 Oxford TerraceP O Box 1600Christchurch 8011

-Please note that CDHB nurses applying for HWNZ funding to study postgraduate nursing education are required to have an endorsed PDRP (Professional Development Recognition Programme) portfolio at the time of application.
+Please note that CDHB and Pegasus nurses applying for HWNZ funding to study postgraduate nursing education are Required to have an endorsed PDRP (Professional Development Recognition Programme) portfolio at the time of application.
 Endorsement can be at competent, proficient or expert level.
 Nurses working in designated senior nursing roles are exempt from this.